 As I mentioned in the intro, Nadaam is a bit like the Mongolian Olympics.
 The main events of the biggest Nadaam take place at the start of July.
 In Ulaanbaatar this year, they took place on the 11th, 12th, and 13th of July.
 The only tickets you actually need to purchase would be to see the opening and closing ceremonies or to watch the wrestling.
 Those events take place in the stadium.
 Outside the stadium are some free events to watch like the ankle bone games and the archery.
 There is also a fair-like environment outside the stadium which is fun to wander around and people watch.

-There are also horse races outside of Ulaanbaatar which are a pain in the ass to get to.
+There are also horse races outside of Ulaanbaatar which are a pain to get to.
 The best thing to do is to hire a car to take you there and back.
 The bus system they set up for the event is horrendous.
 Be sure you check the times of the races before you go as well.
 The horses race about 25km and it takes about 2 hours to complete.
 Thus, if a race starts at 11am, you’ll want to be there about 12:30pm to see them all cross the finish line.

 If you’re hoping to see a smaller Naadam event in one of the rural parts of Mongolia you can do so.
 However, the dates for the countryside versions aren’t the same as the main festival.
 Most of them actually happen in June and the start of July.
 This is due to the fact that most of the smaller districts hold their events and then send their champions off to Ulaanbaatar to take part in the main events.
 That being said, I did hear of some Naadam festivities happening as late as August.
 Truth be told, it’s a bit of local knowledge that isn’t widely spread as to the times of these smaller festivals.